Estimating distinguishability measures on quantum computers: Performance evaluation of algorithms using a noiseless and noisy quantum simulator

 To realize an $n$-qubit channel $\mathcal{N}_{A \rightarrow B}$, we generate a unitary $U_{AE' \rightarrow BE}$ on $n+k$ qubits such that

-where systems $E'$ and $E$ are of size $k$.
+where systems $E'$ and $E$ each consist of $k$ qubits.
 Due the Stinespring dilation theorem \cite{S55}, this is a general approach by which arbitrary channels can be realized.

-For our experiments, we set $U$ to be $m$ layers of the HEA itself, with randomly selected angles for rotation around the $x$- and $y$-axes on $n+1$ qubits.
+For our experiments, we set $U$ to consist of $m$ layers of the HEA itself, with randomly selected angles for rotation around the $x$- and $y$-axes on $n+1$ qubits.
 Tracing out one of the qubits gives a channel on $n$ qubits, as required.